idxbroker/wordpress-plugin/CONTRIBUTING.md

 #### Before Submitting an Issue Please Read These Helpful Tips. 👀

 * Use a clear and descriptive title for the issue to identify the problem.
-* Describe the exact steps which reproduce the problem in as many details as possible.
+* Describe the exact steps which reproduce the problem in as much detail as possible.
 When listing steps, don't just say what you did, but also explain how you did it.
 * Provide specific examples to demonstrate the steps.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
 * Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
 * Explain which behavior you expected to see instead and why.